 Directly below are guides to open textbook creation and modification processes.

 Open textbooks created by Auraria faculty may be submitted for inclusion in the Auraria Institutional Repository.

 The licenses below and their descriptions come from the About the Licenses page of Creative Commons.

 From the Lansing Community College (LCC) Library Research Guide on Open Educational Resources (OER) by Regina Gong, licensed under a Creative Commons Attribution 4.0 International License.

 How open would you like to make the OER you're creating?

 It's easy to select and apply a Creative Commons license to your work that will precisely represent the level of openness you want for your OER.
-The Creative Commons chooser below can help guide you in deciding which license to use.
+Check out the support links below.